Connect with us to find out how R&D Tax Credits can boost your organization’s performance.

 Under Rhode Island statute 44-11-2(e), the credit cannot reduce the tax below the minimum fixed tax rate.
 Any additional credit can be carried forward seven years.
 Unlike the federal credit, in Rhode Island, in the instance of consolidated entities, the credit can only go against tax of the specific corporation and cannot be allocated out.

 The credit is claimed using forms RI-7695E - Research & Development Expense Credit, and entered on Schedule B-CR, Business Entity Credit Schedule.

 Lastly, credit utilization is limited to 50% of the tax due after all other credits available to the taxpayer have been used.

-Learn more about Rhode Island R&D Tax Credit law here.
+Learn more about Rhode Island R&D Tax Credit law from their Division of Taxation.